treeman/jonashietala/drafts/goals_for_autumn_2016.markdown

     The goal is to get started with soldering.
 Should be a small project and an hour here or there should be enough to see it through.

     This will be achieved by: Aug 10
+    The reward will be: New wallet

+1. Go through *Programming Phoenix* and *Programming Elixir*

+    I think I want to learn more about web development and I've heard a ton of good stuff about Phoenix and Elixir.

+    This will be achieved by: Sep 15
     The reward will be:

 1. Construct a custom keyboard